 There are many different methods for adding sources to EndNote.
 The most common are explained here and other methods are described under the extra details tab:

-Importing citations from databases, SearchBox, or Google Scholar is the fastest and most complete way to add sources to EndNote.
+Importing citations from databases, AU Library Search, or Google Scholar is the fastest and most complete way to add sources to EndNote.

 From AU databases: Select citations you wish to import into EndNote.
 Locate the "Export" option in your database.
 It's usually located near the Save/Print/E-mail options.
 Select Direct Export in RIS Format.
 A Mac may require the additional step of importing from within EndNote.

-From SearchBox: Save references to the folder by clicking the plus folder icon.
+From AU Library Search: Save references to the folder by clicking the plus folder icon.
 Open the folder at the top of the page and select export to EndNote.